Chickpeas (Chole) – 2 cups

 In a kadai heat ghee /oil and once hot add Cumin seeds, ginger and garlic paste and the onion paste and saute for a few minutes.

-Now add the tomato paste, Turmeric powder, red chilli powder, Coriander powder and saute till the oil separates.
+Now add the tomato paste, Turmeric powder, dry roast powder that we had kept aside and saute till the oil separates.

 Now add the cooked Chole, salt and mix well.
 Now add the water that was kept aside as required.

 Now add the Coriander leaves and green chillies and let it simmer for a few minutes till gravy thickens.

 Yummy restaurant style Punjabi Chole is now ready!!